The Split/Lip Press Mission

 Split/Lip Press is dedicated to publishing boundary-breaking fiction, nonfiction, and hybrid books, lifting the transition boards that prevent fluidity and smashing those we cannot pry up.
 We love work that questions the concept of truth and work that reinterprets what we think we know.
 We prize experimentation (physical, emotional, metaphysical, meta-emotional); we welcome the unanswerable.
 We want to see the dark and the light side of the moon—or we want to see it obliterated.
 If your book is a wedge in a crack, Split/Lip Press is the hammer helping you split the wall apart.

 Since 2014, SLP has been honored to publish innovative and culturally relevant books.
 We collaborate with our authors as much as possible to design books which reflect the complexity of their work, and we print on-demand to provide our authors with the highest possible royalties.
-Each year, Split/Lip Press runs a guest-judged chapbook contest as well as separate submissions periods for flash fiction/short story manuscripts, novella/novels, and memoir/NF-hybrid/essay collections.
-Since 2013, SLP has been honored to bring innovative and culturally relevant books into print, thanks to the work of our forebears, J. Scott Bugher and Amanda Miska—the previous publishers of Split/Lip Press who have helped build a remarkable catalog of books for our shelves.
+Each year, Split/Lip Press runs separate submissions periods for flash fiction/short story manuscripts, novella/novels, nonfiction/hybrid collections, and chapbooks (alternating between nonfiction/hybrid and fiction).

 The Split/Lip Press Team